Beaver Mountain Resort

 Where to Stay Near Beaver Mountain Resort

 Northern Utah showcases an abundance of highly regarded snowmobiling lands, lots of cross-country action and some terrific ice fishing to round out your winter stay in this tranquil, more rural region of the state.
-But don't let that fool you: Logan is home to a vibrant college-town atmosphere, inclusive of great dining, performing arts and plentiful accommodations.
-To sleep slopeside, try Beaver Mountain’s Yurt or to access additional trail systems and rental options there are plenty of condo properties near scenic Bear Lake, which is an attractive winter destination for snow enthusiasts.
+But don't let that fool you: Logan is also home to a vibrant college-town atmosphere, inclusive of great dining, performing arts and plentiful accommodations.
+To sleep slopeside, try Beaver Mountain’s Yurt or to access additional trail systems and rental options there are plenty of condo properties near scenic Bear Lake in Garden City, which is an attractive winter destination for snow enthusiasts.

 Ski the Beav

 Top Five Trails at Beaver Mountain Resort

 A favorite of locals, some say this is Utah’s best-kept secret.
 Family owned and operated, it’s got excellent runs and a friendly atmosphere, allowing skiers to relax and have fun.
 Intermediate and advanced skiers head straight to the Harry’s Dream lift, while beginners tend to prefer Marge’s.